Get 20% discount for first purchase

 Genes can play a big role in how soon hair loss starts and how much hair you might lose.
 Hair may start thinning in your teens, a critical time when appearance matters to young adults.
 This connection to your family means that if someone close to you, like a parent, experiences it, you might, too.

-2. Hormonal Changes And Medical Conditions
+2. Hormonal Changes and Medical Conditions

 Hormonal changes can trigger hair loss.
 This is true during pregnancy, childbirth, or menopause.
 These changes can sometimes cause more hair to fall out or make hair seem thinner.
 Medical conditions like thyroid problems or alopecia areata, an immune system disorder, can also make hair fall out.